 A report by the Human Resources Development Manager on Member training.

-Submitted - a progress report by the Human Resources Development Manager on development opportunities offered to elected Members since the previous report was submitted to this Committee on 12 September 2018.
+Submitted - a progress report by the Trainee HR Development Officer and HR Development Manager on development opportunities offered to Members since the previous report was submitted to Committee on 17 September 2019.

 The Trainee HR Development Officer reported that the Member Training and Development Plan notes the training sessions that are currently available to Members.
 The HR team work closely with the Head of Democratic Services and senior management to identify suitable training for Members.
 Feedback from Members on courses they have attended is evaluated to ascertain whether the training met the needs of the audience, and to identify any additional training individuals may require.
 It was noted that the Development Plan (which is regularly evolving and updated) is presented to the Standards Committee and Democratic Services Committee every quarter for information.

 The use of E-Learning work packages is encouraged, and digital support is available to Members on ICT issues.
 Guidelines are available on e.g. use of I-Pads, access to the E-Learning platform, and the ICT team hold regular ‘drop in’ sessions for Members.

 The HR Development Manager reported that Members are requested to complete course evaluation forms following training.
 She stated that the forms are analysed to evaluate any further development needs individual Members may have.
 It was noted that HR staff also asses Members’ training requirements through feedback received from their individual Personal Development Plans (PDRs).